nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `SearchRoomCommand` - Searches for the room with the specified room number.
 * `FindEmptyRoomCommand` - Finds an empty room with the lowest room number.

-We will illustrate the progress of one of the above commands for simplicity.
+We will illustrate the progress of two of the above commands for simplicity.

 #### 4.2.4 Create, Read, Update